Dog fashion: Clothing

 Dog clothes are available in various price ranges, from inexpensive to high-end designer styles.
-Typically toy and small breed dogs, such as Chihuahuas and Yorkshire Terriers, are dressed in dog clothes, although even large breeds like Golden Retrievers can wear clothes, too.
+Typically toy and small breeds of dogs, such as Chihuahuas and Yorkshire Terriers, are dressed in dog clothes, although even large breeds like Golden Retrievers can wear clothes, too.
 It is more common to dress small dogs because they are easier to dress and they often suffer from cold temperatures.
 Dog clothes are made to be either functional or for show.
 Functional dog clothes are for protection from the elements and allergens.
 Dog clothes that are purely for show would be used as costumes for holidays and special occasions, such as Halloween or weddings.

-Dog coats are most commonly used for protection against the rain and cold and to provide extra warmth.
+Dog coats are most commonly used for protection against rain and cold and to provide extra warmth.
 Dog coats are also used as fashion accessories.

 Dog sweaters are both functional and fashion accessories.
 They provide extra warmth for dogs that are hairless or suffer from the cold and come in an array of patterns and styles, such as cable knitted sweaters or hooded sweatshirts with embellishments.

 Dog shirts can be used to help keep a dog clean and as fashion accessories.
 They can also be used to help protect a dog who is excessively scratching itself due to allergies or prevent hairless dogs from getting sunburned.
 They are available in a t-shirt style with short or long sleeves as well as a sleeveless tank top for use during warmer weather.

-Dog dresses are purely fashion accessories and are mainly worn on toy and small breed dogs.
+Dog dresses are purely fashion accessories and are mainly worn on toy and small breeds of dogs.

 Dog tuxedos also exist.
 Some people may involve dogs in formal-wear at their weddings, whether in photos, parties, or at the ceremony itself.
 There has been at least one documented case of a dog serving as the owner's best man.

+Dog hats are an alternative to clothes if dogs get too warm wearing garments.
+Dog hats can be worn for warmth or for aesthetics.
+One hat trend has holes for pointy eared dogs.
+This allows owners to dress up their dog without disguising the breed.

 Fashion shows

 There is a clear distinction between pet shows and pet fashion shows.
 The pet fashion show's emphasis is on the clothes, not on the dog.
-In countries all over the world, pet fashion shows are becoming increasingly popular During these shows, well groomed pets strut down the runway wearing high fashion clothes.
+In countries all over the world, pet fashion shows are becoming increasingly popular.
+During these shows, well groomed pets strut down the runway wearing high fashion clothes.
 Some well known designers such as Alexander Wang have designed outfits for dogs.
 Anthony Rubio, a New York designer, was the first to hold a canine fashion show at New York Fashion Week.